Agrimap/RxPaparazzo/README.md

 If you wish to limit the type of images or files then use `setMimeType(String mimeType)` to specify a specific mime type for the Intent.
 By default `Intent.ACTION_GET_CONTENT` is used to request images and files.
 If you wish to edit the original file call `useDocumentPicker()`, this will allow greater, possiblty persistent access to the source file.

+### Limit file size

+You can limit the size of the individual file or image `setMaximumFileSizeInBytes(long)`.
+This check will be applied after any cropping or resizing has taken place if the file is an image.
+Any file which exceedes the limit will still have a FileData object returned but will return true from `isExceededMaximumFileSize()` and null from `getFile()`.

 ## Proguard